-Under the peer mentoring scheme second and final year students act as peer mentors to the new first year students.
-The scheme puts you in touch with someone you can ask about any aspect of student life, whether you have queries on course-related topics or whether you are seeking advice on such things as accommodation, getting part-time work, union activities etc. The scheme is entirely optional, but it will be assumed that you want to be involved and a peer mentor will automatically be allocated to you.
-A get-together will be organised early in your first semester to introduce you to each other.
+Under the peer mentoring scheme second year students act as peer mentors to the new first year students.
+The scheme puts you in touch with someone you can ask about any aspect of student life, whether you have queries on course- related topics or whether you are seeking advice on such things as accommodation, getting part-time work, union activities etc. A peer mentor will automatically be allocated to you and a get-together will be organised early in your first semester to introduce you to each other.